scalacenter/bloop/docs/what-is-bloop.md

 ### Terminology: clients and users

-You can use Bloop's build server directly via the command-line application or indirectly, via any of the tools that rely on Bloop to build your software.
+Any script, tool or application becomes a client when it makes requests to build your code.
+The developers manning these clients, either directly (e.g.
-In this document, we refer to these tools as the clients and the developers manning them are the users.
+CLI) or indirectly (e.g. Metals), are the users.

 Clients can *concurrently* ask for build requests in two ways: